Richard Vission

 Richard Gonzalez (born 24 May 1969), better known by his stage name Richard "Humpty" Vission, is a Canadian house music producer, remixer, and DJ.

 Biography

 He was raised in Highland Park, in Los Angeles, California, and graduated from Benjamin Franklin High School in 1987.

-On the airwaves, Richard is host of the longest-running mix show in the US, Power Tools, which airs every Sunday morning from 2:00 to 4:00 on KPWR (Power 106 FM) in Los Angeles, as well as other syndicated markets.
+On the airwaves, Richard is host of the longest-running mix shows in the US, Power Tools, which airs every Saturday night at 8 PM PT/11 PM ET on Sirius' XM Channel 13, Pitbull's Globalization.
+Each show/episode features a special guest DJ.